Stryn Municipality: Nature

 Stryn Municipality is known for its scenery, glaciers and the mountains running into the mirroring fjords and lakes.
 The glacier Briksdalsbreen lies in the Oldedalen valley.
-The Stryn area also has a number of other valley glaciers including Tindefjellsbreen, Tystigsbreen, and Myklebustbreen.
-Most of the valley glaciers in Stryn Municipality are originating from the great Jostedal Glacier between the Nordfjord and Sogn areas.
+The Stryn area also has several other valley glaciers, including Tindefjellsbreen, Tystigsbreen, and Myklebustbreen.
+Most of the valley glaciers in Stryn Municipality originate from the great Jostedal Glacier between the Nordfjord and Sogn areas.

-Ramnefjellsfossen, the third highest free-falling waterfall in the world, is located in the municipality.
+Ramnefjellsfossen, the third-highest free-falling waterfall in the world, is located in the municipality.
 Stryn Municipality also has the largest linden forest in Northern Europe.
 The largest lakes are Oppstrynsvatnet, Lovatnet, and Oldevatnet.
 The highest point in the municipality is the 2081.44 m tall mountain Lodalskåpa, located on the border with Luster Municipality.
 The mountains Skåla and Høgstre Breakulen are also located in Stryn.

 Jostedal Glacier National Park

 The Jostedalsbreen National Park has an area of approximately 1310 km2.
-Flora and fauna area is situated between the fjord and glacier.
+The flora and fauna area is situated between the fjord and the glacier.
 The museum Jostedalsbreen National Park Center is located in Oppstryn.

 Briksdal glacier

 Visitors from all over the world come to see the Briksdalsbreen glacier outlet, which is situated amid waterfalls and high peaks.
 Briksdal glacier is a part of the Jostedal Glacier ice field, which is the largest glacier on the European mainland.
-The highest point of the glacier lies at 1950 m above sea level and in some places it measures 400 m in depth.
+The highest point of the glacier lies at 1950 m above sea level, and in some places it measures 400 m in depth.
 It is located at the end of the Oldedalen valley.